pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 $
 ```

-## Get summary information for deployment
+## Get summary information from the microk8s
 Here we ask for status of the pods, deployments, and services.
 This does
 not show our backend database, it uses different labels and selectors.